MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 Pointer events are grouped in sessions.
 A session starts when the pointer is pressed, and ends when the pointer is released or when it exits the pressed widget.

-While no widget consumes the events, they are sent to the widget that is under the pointer (see `Desktop.getWidgetAt(int, int) <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Desktop.html#getWidgetAt-int-int->`_), then sent to all its parent hierarchy recursively.
+While no widget consumes the events, they are sent to the widget that is under the pointer (see `Desktop.getWidgetAt(int, int)`_), then sent to all its parent hierarchy recursively.

 .. figure:: images/eventDispatchUML.png
    :alt: Pointer Event Dispatcher Flow